Andy4495/TIL306/README.md

 This library can be used to control Texas Instruments TIL306 and TIL307 numeric LED displays.

-Currently, only single-digit configurations are supported. **Future updates to the library will support multiple digits.**

 ## Usage

 *Refer to the sketches in the `examples` folder.*